Microchip-MPLAB-Harmony/audio_apps/apps/audio_player_basic/readme.md

 The audio player (audio_player_basic) application configures the development board to use a microSD card or be in USB Host Mass Storage Device (MSD) mode.
 The application supports the FAT file system.
 When a mass storage device is connected to the development board via its Target USB port, the device is mounted, and the application begins to scan for files starting at the root directory.
 It will search for .wav files up to 10 directory levels deep.
 A list of files found, and their paths, will be created and stored.

 Once the scan is complete, the first track in the list will be opened, validated and played.
 The application will read the .wav file header to validate.
 Configuration of the number of channels, sample size, and sample rate stated in the file will be handled by the application for proper playback.
-If a file that can’t be played is found, it will be skipped, and the next sequential file will be tried.
+If a file that can't be played is found, it will be skipped, and the next sequential file will be tried.
 If the file can be played, it will then go on and read the .wav file data and write it to the codec for playback.

 Command and control of the codec is done through an I2C driver.
 Data to the codec driver is sent through SSC via I2S Driver and the output will be audible through the headphone output jack of the WM8904 Audio Codec Module connected to the SAM E70 Xplained Ultra board.